 “This process can even be the beginning of implementing systems in place if you have not already done so.”

 3. Looking for a Perfect Fit?
 Depending on the type of virtual help you need, there are many resources out there.
-If you want to stay in the U.S. and not ‘outsource’ overseas, then I recommend checking your connections, especially on LinkedIn, G+ and yes even Twitter & Facebook; and remember to ask others what they suggest or who they use.
+If you want to stay in the U.S. and not ‘outsource’ overseas, then I recommend checking your connections, especially on LinkedIn and yes even Twitter & Facebook; and remember to ask others what they suggest or who they use.
 You may be surprised who using virtual services and/or who is doing virtual work.
-[If you are more interested an overseas outsourced professional, you can probably use elance, freelancer and some of the multiple sites like those.]
+[If you are more interested in overseas outsourced professionals, you can probably use a freelancer and some of the multiple sites like those.]

-Another useful way to search for virtual professionals is on various online directories, that list virtual assistants, virtual marketing, virtual bookkeepers and more.
-Some other directories are IVAA.com, virtualassistantville.com, and VAClassroom (is beginning their directory that goes along with their teaching) and there are many more.
+Another useful way to search for virtual professionals is on various online directories, that list virtual assistants, virtual marketing, virtual bookkeepers, and more.
+Some other directories are IVAA.com, virtualassistantville.com, and FreelanceU.com (which is beginning its directory that goes along with their teaching) and there are many more.
 If you see someone that seems to resonate with you, then you can take the next step.

 “An assistant should be your number-one most important hire because they are freeing up your time, which is worth far more than the developer or whoever else you might be hiring.”
 “So treat your virtual assistant role like it’s the most important role in your company — because it just might be.”
 B. Turner